Do you have companies on the shelf?

 If you are in the Sydney metropolitan area, and order before midday, we are normally able to deliver your couriered company register on the same day.
 For other areas, or orders received later in the day, in most cases company folders are delivered the next day.
 For more remote and rural areas delivery can take up to 3 days.

-How do I fix a mistake in my company documents?
+How do I fix a mistake in my company registration documents?

 If you have made a mistake in your application and your company has been incorporated with incorrect information you will need to contact ASIC directly.
 If your mistake is immaterial then ASIC may well be willing to correct the error over the phone.
 More serious mistakes made by you can be fixed by lodging a Form 492 with ASIC.
 We are unable to lodge this on your behalf but are more than happy to assist you with the process.
 ASIC require evidence that we made the mistake if they are to accept the Form 492 from us.

-And of course, if we make a mistake we will promptly lodge the Form 492 to rectify the error.
+And of course, if we make a mistake we will promptly lodge the Form 492 to rectify the error in your company registration.

 How do I make changes to my company after incorporation?